Phasor/CryptoStatsList/README.md

 ## Architecture

 The website uses:
-1. A Next.js front end using client and server side rendered components
+1. A Next.js front end app using client and server side rendered components
 2. An Express.js GraphQL api for the backend
 3. MongoDB Atlas database for persistence